chasen/shipit-deploy/README.md

 # shipit-scp

+This is a fork of [shipit-deploy](https://github.com/shipitjs/shipit-deploy) refactored to use tar and scp.
+I was having lots of issues trying to get rsync to work with windows so this is where I landed.

-Set of deployment tasks for [Shipit](https://github.com/shipitjs/shipit) based on git and rsync commands.
+Set of deployment tasks for [Shipit](https://github.com/shipitjs/shipit) based on git, tar and scp commands.

 **Features:**